 Symptoms of PAD include:

-Aching pain or numbness in feet or toes even while resting
+- Aching pain or numbness in feet or toes (sometimes even while resting)

-Ulcers or sores on leg or foot that won’t heal
+- Ulcers or sores on heels or toes that won’t heal

 Common risk factors for this condition include: